Transamerica Redwood Park

 Walt Disney Family Museum

-A 40,000-square-foot museum in the Presidio dedicated to Walt Disney’s life, from his early animation experiments to Disneyland.
-Founded by his daughter Diane Disney Miller and housed in a converted 1897 Army barracks with Golden Gate Bridge views from the gallery.
+A museum in the Presidio dedicated to Walt Disney’s life and work, from his early animation experiments through the planning of Disneyland.
+Founded by his daughter Diane Disney Miller and housed in a converted Army barracks.

 Japanese Tea Garden